In this post you will learn

 Simplified GMAT score chart and law of diminishing returns

-Look at this simplified score chart that shows what Verbal and Quant score pairs required for common GMAT score goals.
+Look at this simplified score chart that shows what Verbal and Quant score pairs required for common old GMAT score goals.

 Why Verbal gmat percentiles are strange